-Evidenced by the slight tick down in value and deal count in March 2021, activity has started to cool a bit.
+Evidenced by the severe tick down in value and deal count since early 2021, activity has cooled.
 Part of that is due to a simple supply and demand imbalance.
 With a large number of active SPACs now looking for merger targets, the playing field has grown increasingly competitive.
 Given the two-year limit on the search process, a potential risk is that companies settle for lower-quality targets—thus risking future success—or fail to find a target outright and are forced to liquidate.

 How do returns measure up?

 Along with the advertisement of lower fees and smaller regulatory hurdles, SPACs’ popularity has stemmed from their association with celebrities, ex-hedge-fund managers, and former corporate executives.
 In many cases, that has helped boost their allure and performance, regardless of whether they have found and merged with a target company.
 While it is true that many SPACs have performed well, there are important distinctions to note.